near/nearup/README.md

 Replace `betanet` with `devnet` or `testnet` if you want to use a different network.

+_Note that `betanet` requires that you compile nearcore off the `beta` branch while all other networks expect a build off the `master` branch of nearcore._

 ## Spawn Local network

 Clone and compile nearcore with `make release` or `make debug` first.